RISING TENSIONS AROUND EURASIA

 This is an excellent article that does a good job in delineating the responsibilities of Israel and of the United States in the large-scale massacres currently taking place in Gaza.

-Israel must let go of that territory, now the scene of genocidal killing of Palestinians by the tens if thousands, and also of the West Bank and of East Jerusalem, areas taken from Jordan and occupied without interruption since the war of 1967.
+Israel must let go of that territory, now the scene of genocidal killing of Palestinians by the tens if thousands, and of the West Bank and of East Jerusalem, areas taken from Jordan and occupied without interruption since the war of 1967.

 China is following an innovative and potentially promising path in that matter, while the US, and a large part of the West, is turning a blind eye on the carnage done by the Israelis.
 Worse, it gave them weapons, money, and protection from the resolutions taken by the rest of the world through the general assembly of the members of the United Nations.

-Despite the US and its allies, Israel must be brought to the negotiating table by all means possible, including the threat of expulsion.
+allies, Israel must be brought to the negotiating table by all means possible,

 https://johnmenadue.com/the-worlds-chance-to-confront-us-israeli-genocide/